CGJennings/fast-ternary-string-set/README.md

  - Written in fully documented TypeScript, targeting modern JavaScript engines.
  - Backed by extensive test suites.
  - No other dependencies.
+ - Use as a standalone/ECMAScript module or as a Node.js/CommonJS module.

 ## Installation